Chen Wenqing: Minister of State Security

-Collapse of Afghanistan

 Following the Summer 2021 US withdrawal from Afghanistan, Chen reportedly met directly with acting Taliban interior minister Sirajuddin Haqqani in Kabul several times as China increased support to Taliban intelligence operations.
 He later joined senior intelligence officials from Russia, Iran and Tajikistan at a summit led by LTG Faiz Hameed, chief of Pakistan's ISI, to explore regional stability concerns among the participants as the Islamic Republic of Afghanistan began to collapse.

-Replacement

 In late February 2018, Reuters reported that five sources including two foreign diplomats confirmed to them that Chen was going to be replaced by Wang Xiaohong in the session of parliament beginning 5 March 2018.
 Wang was instead made Deputy Minister of Public Security at the meeting, and promoted to Minister of Public Security in November 2021, while Chen continued to lead the MSS.
-On October 30, 2022, Chen was succeeded by Chen Yixin.
+On 30 October 2022, Chen was succeeded by Chen Yixin.

-National leadership
+Central Political and Legal Affairs secretary

-At the 20th National Congress in October 2022, Chen was made a member of the Politburo and Central Secretariat.
-As the only member of the Politburo with a background in state security, Chen was made head of the Central Political and Legal Affairs Commission, succeeding Guo Shengkun.
+After the 20th National Congress in October 2022, Chen was made a member of the Politburo and Central Secretariat.
+As the only member of the Politburo with a background in state security, Chen was made secretary of the Central Political and Legal Affairs Commission (CPLAC), succeeding Guo Shengkun.
 John P. Burns, emeritus professor of politics at the University of Hong Kong, said Chen's appointment signaled the party's insecurity both internationally with a more contentious relationship with the US and Europe, and domestically on issues related to Xinjiang, Tibet, and other cities.
+In November 2022, after protests broke out against COVID-19 restrictions, Chen called for a crackdown on "hostile forces".

+In a meeting in February 2023, Chen said all political and legal organizations must show "absolute loyalty" to the Party.
+In May 2023, in his first trip overseas as CPLAC secretary, Chen visited Russia to attend the International Meeting of High Representatives for Security Issues, meeting SVR director Sergey Naryshkin.
+He took a five-day trip Xinjiang in June 2023, where he said law enforcement should be used to tackle terrorism and crime.
+He visited Chengdu in June 2023 ahead of the FISU World University Games, calling for an improvement in internal security.
+In July 2023, Chen directed CCP committees at all levels to "attach great importance to, concern themselves with, and support covert front work."
+In the same month, he also told a meeting of judges and prosecutors to direct a crackdown on telecommunication network fraud.
+He paid an inspection trip to Gansu, where he called on Tibet and Xinjiang to ensure stability. in August 2023, In September 2023, Chen visited Germany, where he attended a China-Germany high-level security dialogue in Berlin, the first time a top ranking security official from China visited Germany.